INTRODUCTION to the Project Acadians in Gray

 The use of this term is more than an accommodation to euphony and historical accuracy, however.
 I have used Acadian family names as the basis by which to determine which Confederate units contained a significant number of Cajuns.
 As the Acadians were the progenitors of the Cajun culture, so here they are the major determinants of what was or what was not a significantly Cajun unit in the armies of the Confederacy.
 It stands to reason that where there was a significant number of "Acadians" in a military company, there was a significant number of "Cajuns."

 From Bona Arsenault’s monumental five-volume genealogy of the Acadians, I compiled a list of families who were exiled from Nova Scotia and who settled in Louisiana.
 Works by Stephen A. White, Robert C. West, Albert J. Robichaux, Jr., and Timothy Hebert supplemented and clarified what I found in Arsenault.
 I then combed Andrew B. Booth’s three-volume Records of Louisiana Confederate Soldiers and Louisiana Confederate Commands, as well as the index to the Compiled Service Records of Confederate soldiers in the National Archives, Napier Bartlett’s Military Record of Louisiana, and other sources that contain rosters of Confederate units from Louisiana, and noted those Acadian surnames that appeared therein.
-Using these names—106 of them—I compiled a list of Confederate units that contained a significant number of these Acadians, and it is these units that form the basis of this studyTo make certain that no significantly Cajun unit went undetected, I chose additional families who are not Acadian in origin but who intermarried with the Acadians or lived among them before the War and are Cajuns, too, and added them to my list of families ...
-747 surnames so far.03
+Using these names—100 of them—I compiled a list of Confederate units that contained a significant number of these Acadians, and it is these units that form the basis of this studyTo make certain that no significantly Cajun unit went undetected, I chose additional families who are not Acadian in origin but who intermarried with the Acadians before the war and added them to my list of families ... over 700 surnames so far.03

 By a significantly Cajun unit I mean that if there were at least 25 individuals with Acadian/Cajun surnames from my list who at any time were assigned to a company or battery, that unit made the roster of Acadians in Gray.04 A total of 129 companies and batteries, 10 battalions, and 32 regiments, including a cavalry battalion from Texas, have made the list of significantly Cajun units.
 The inclusion on this list of a regiment of free blacks from New Orleans, the 1st Native Guards, attests to the racial as well as cultural diversity of the Cajuns of Louisiana.
 A close study of Arthur Bergeron’s Guide to Louisiana Confederate Units reveals that these units fought in every major theater of the War: the East, the West, and the Trans-Mississippi.
 Thus, the scope of this study, like the bayou on which I was born, runs deep and wide—almost the entire expanse, in both time and space, of this nation’s bloodiest, most significant conflict.

 In conclusion, I must beseech my Cajun cousins et cousines to approach this project with an open mind as well as a joyous heart.
-I make no special claims for our people in my study of their role in the War Between the States.
-There were heroes and scoundrels among them no more and no less than among other ethnic groups who fought on either side in the War.
-I am determined to tell their story warts and all, dire la verite.
+I make no special claims for our people in my study of their role in the War of 1861.
+There were heroes and scoundrels among them no more and no less than among other ethnic groups who fought on either side in the war.
+I am determined to tell their story warts and all, dire la verité.
 If I anger any of my fellow Cajuns by exposing an ancestor’s less-than-heroic war record, I am truly sorry for that.
 I can only say that I am an historian, not a cultural apologist, that what I reveal here is what the historical record has revealed to me.
 I will not, as our Cajun ancestors would scoff, chanter des midi a quatorze heures!05

 [To Progress Report & General Information]